 All Degree Programs in Arts and Science require a certain number of units to complete the degree.
 These include both electives and the specific requirements of the Plan(s) in which you are registered.
 The section labeled Unit Counts does just that: it counts all the units successfully completed towards your degree.
 Once you have completed enough units, you have satisfied one of the requirements of your Degree Program.
 Note that in addition to a sufficient number of courses, you must also maintain a minimum cumulative GPA to graduate: 1.60 for General degrees, and 1.90 for Honours Degrees.
 The cumulative GPA may be determined by reviewing your academic record on SOLUS.

-The Academic Advisement Report's most important job is to help you make sense of these requirements, and to plan your course selection accordingly.
+The APR's most important job is to help you make sense of these requirements, and to plan your course selection accordingly.
 The following links explain the various components of the Plan requirements.

 The Plan GPA is the GPA on all courses used to fulfill the Plan requirements.
 As courses are used to fill in the requirements, the Plan GPA is updated.
 Unlike the cumulative GPA, failures are not included in the Plan GPA since a failed course cannot be used to fulfill a Plan requirement.
 A minimum Plan GPA of 1.90 is required for Specialization, Major and Joint Honours Plans.
 A minimum Plan GPA of 1.60 is required for Minor and General Plans.
 If the GPA on the courses being used to fulfill Plan requirements fall below these minimum values, you will not be able to graduate.

 Core courses are those for which there is little or no choice in what must be taken.
 Core requirements are usually listed by increasing year level, though in a few Plans requirements are grouped by a certain theme or subject.
 When planning courses, students should try to select all those core courses required at a particular year level.